Shelby

 Jester Outlet

-Shelbyville Wardrobe Company (see newspaper article below)
+Shelbyville Wardrobe Company

-Tindall-Gerling Furniture Co, also called
+Tindall-Gerling Furniture Company, also called

 Excell